ra-yane/foto/front/README.md

 # Foto

-> The front package for Foto.
+> The front package for 2Pack.

 ## Build Setup